 Nachträglichkeit [afterwardsness]… implies a movement from past to future: something is deposited in the individual, which is only activated later on…Laplanche compares this to a delayed-action bomb.

 The predictable, but still shocking, re-revelation that the U.S. voting population is basically divided down the middle – politically and geographically – was made that much more evident in the midterm elections.
 Rural areas were solidly behind Trumpian candidates and they voted with the vengeance that his inflammatory rhetoric fanned.
 But I have yet to hear a journalist – even the liberal ones – discuss the historical and psychical underpinnings of that phenomenon.
-Beyond the easy labels, why is that population so susceptible to his rhetoric?
-They may all be racist and misogynist, yes, but why them?
-Why there?
-There are some interesting maps around today that when overlapped show frightening indications of how the legacies of economic precarity and under-education can predict a susceptibility to Trumpian identification, at least when not overridden by the racial or ethnic or religious threats that may motivate a voter to see through it.
-A liberal MSNBC host refers with gleeful contempt to how even in a small city you can find small pockets of “techies,” who vote democratic, while rural areas don’t have techies at all…
+Beyond the easy labels, why is that population so susceptible to Trump’s rhetoric?
+Once we label them racist, xenophobic, and mysoginist – do we not want to understand how they got there and why they are so untouched by progressive discourses?
+Why them and why there?
+There are some maps around today that when overlapped show frightening indications of how the legacies of economic precarity and under-education can predict a susceptibility to an identification, with Trump’s discourse of resentment, at least when not overridden by the racial or ethnic or religious threats that may motivate a voter to see through it.
+The other day, a liberal, black MSNBC host referred with gleeful contempt to how even in a small city you can find pockets of “techies” who vote democratic, while rural areas don’t have techies at all, and therefore can be ignored in soliciting democratic votes.

 The U.S. is a country particularly devoted to the idea of the here and now.
 It is the not-surprising ethos of a country born out of the trauma of repressed genocide and mass immigration that define its foundation.
-But as psychoanalytic theory has pointed out, the here and now is also suffused with history (if you are open to it).
+But as psychoanalytic theory has pointed out, the here and now is also suffused with history.
 The present is multi-directional – the past can be known from the present, and the present can be known from the past.
 Yet we persist in sustaining the fantasy that, like Bill Murray in Groundhog Day, the American population is reborn every day, without having been impacted by even the recent past.
 At least Murray figures out that history seeps through each freshly repeated day.

 There is aggressive pleasure in projecting evil otherness onto a part of the culture that seems impossibly daunting to alter.
-The effects of culture will not take the place of (free) higher education or of the eradication of polarized wealth.
-But they have an important role to play.
+The effects of culture will not take the place of (free) higher education or of the eradication of polarized wealth, but they have a role to play.